MRWICKJ/movie-recommendation/README.md

-Here's a sample `README.md` for your movie recommendation project:

----

 # Movie Recommendation System

 This is a machine learning-based **Movie Recommendation System** built to suggest movies based on user preferences.
 The model analyzes patterns in the data and recommends movies using content-based filtering.